| United States

 Admiral Nakhimov (commissioned in 1988) and Pyotr Velikhiy (commissioned

 in 1995) remain active.
+The ship's propulsion system

 is based on a combination of nuclear power and steam turbine, with four